-Names December 31, 2023 (\$) December 31, 2022 (\$)
+Names December 31, 2024 (\$) December 31, 2023 (\$)

-Globex 45,939 24,658
+Globex 3,368 45,939

-Total 45,939 24,658
+Total 3,368 45,939

-The Corporation is considered a related party with Globex as the President and Director holds the same positions with both entities.
-In addition, the President and Chief Executive Officer ("CEO") holds a large number of common shares of both organizations through Jack Stoch Geoconsultant Services Limited, a company controlled by the President and CEO, and therefore can significantly influence the operations of both entities.
+The Corporation is considered a related party with Globex as Jack Stoch serves as President and Chief Executive Officer and is a director of both corporations.
+In addition, Mr. Stoch holds a large number of common shares of both corporations through Jack Stoch Geoconsultant Services Limited, a company controlled by Mr. Stoch, and therefore can influence the operations of both corporations.
 The amount payable bears no interest, is without specific terms of repayment and is unsecured.